What do we know about injectable HIV medication?

 How will health services adapt?

 Arrangements for providing the injections are likely to vary considerably between countries, due to different health systems, policy challenges and funding arrangements.
 In many places, the injections will probably be initially provided at specialist HIV services; it may take some time for more convenient community-based services to be put into place.
+Implementation studies in the US, UK and Europe are currently evaluating delivery of injections at home and at HIV community-based organisations to see if they are workable treatment options.

 HIV services will need to make some adjustments to their clinics.
 Patients who may currently only visit their clinic twice a year will be attending six or 12 times a year.
 Administration of injections is resource-intensive, requiring more staff time and clinic space than oral therapy.
 Clinics must establish a system to schedule and track injection appointments, send reminders, and trigger intervention for people who are late for a dose.
 Staff need to be trained in the injection technique and on how to support patients.

-You can read about early adopters’ experience implementing injections in our news reports, here, here and here.
+You can read about early adopters’ experience implementing injections in our news reports, herehere and here.

 Will injectable HIV treatment be practical in low- and middle-income countries?